ome/omero-documentation/omero/sysadmins/restricted-admins.rst

-OMERO.web enables Organizers with :term:`Write Data` privilege to create new containers belonging to other users, see the :help:`Manage Images in Datasets/Projects <introduction/docs/data-management.html#manage-images-in-datasets-projects>` section of our Help documentation.
+OMERO.web enables Organizers with :term:`Write Data` privilege to create new containers belonging to other users, see the :help:`Manage Images in Datasets/Projects <introduction/docs/data-management.html#manage-images-in-datasets-projects>` section of our User guides.
 Except the links created during creation of new Datasets inside others' Projects in OMERO.web, any links created by the Organizer will belong to the Organizer,